SAP/vscode-test-cli/README.md

 - Checking that your extension responds correctly to file system events and other VS Code events, like workspace changes and editor focus changes
 - Checking that your extensions adds diagnostics correctly by fetching them from VS Code APIs

+## Requirements

+To use the packages listed below, a supported [Node.js](https://nodejs.org/en/about/releases/) and [npm](https://www.npmjs.com/get-npm) version is required.

+You must also have access to the sources of the VS Code extension which you want to test and run on an operating system for which there is a [VS Code](https://code.visualstudio.com/download) version available.

+## Download and Installation

+See the specific package documentation for details.

 ## Packages

 The following packages are included in this repository: